syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/symbol-palette.md

     }
 ```

+## Adding UML Nodes in Symbol palette

+UML Class diagram is used to represent the static view of an application.
+The class diagrams are widely used in the modelling of object oriented systems because they are the only UML diagrams which can be mapped directly with object-oriented languages.
+Diagram supports to generate the class diagram shapes from business logic.

+The following code example illustrates how to render the UML nodes such as Class,Enumeration and Interface in palette.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/diagram/symbol-palette/uml/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Umlclass.cs" %}
+{% include code-snippet/diagram/symbol-palette/uml/umlclass.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight c# tabtitle="Umlclass.cs" %}
+{% include code-snippet/diagram/symbol-palette/uml/umlclass.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

 ## Palette interaction

 Palette interaction notifies the element enter, leave, and dragging of the symbols into the diagram.